serendipityinlife/serendipityinlife.github.io/_posts/2022-07-23-Post 226 - With the Ferris wheels.md

 <a href="https://imgur.com/zkbpZts"><img src="https://i.imgur.com/zkbpZts.jpg" title="source: imgur.com" /></a>
 <br/>
 <br/>
-but believes that they feels the same when he taking the photo and she making the post
+but believes that they feels the same when he taking the photo and she making the pose
 <br/>
 <br/>
 and wishes her stays in the same mood forever